tytydraco/yessleep/out/A_Bitter_Taste_3.md

 I look down at her hand, then back up to her eyes.
 Soft eyes, blue eyes, beautiful eyes.
 I take her hand, and we sit together.

-I dig into my food alongside Marie, and it’s delicious.
+I dig into my food alongside Marie, and it’s amazing.
 Eggs and bacon, greasy, salty, delicious.
 The perfect comfort food to turn this nightmare of a morning around.
 I reach for the drink she set out, and stop.

 It looks like milk, but it’s in a small vial, barely more than a shot.
 Marie puts a hand on my outstretched one.